12.1 – Events

 |04||January to March||Quarter 4 (Q4)||1st Week of April|

-Every quarter when the company declares their earnings, the market participants match the earnings with their own expectation of how much the company should have earned.
-The market participant’s expectation is called the ‘street expectation’.
+Every quarter when the company declares its earnings, the market participants match the earnings with their expectations of how much the company should have earned.
+The market participant’s expectation is called the ‘street expectation.’

-The stock price will react positively if the company’s earnings are better than the street expectation.
-On a similar logic, the stock price will react negatively if the actual numbers are below the street expectation.
+The stock price will react positively if the company’s earnings are better than the street expectations.
+The stock price will react negatively if the actual numbers are lower than the street expectation.

-If the street expectation and actual numbers match, more often than not the stock price tends to trade flat with a negative bias.
-This is mainly owing to fact that the company could not give any positive surprises.
+If the street expectation and actual numbers match, the stock price tends to trade flat with a negative bias more often than not.
+This is mainly because the company could not give any positive surprises.

 Key takeaways from this chapter

-- Monetary policy is one of the most important economic event.
-During the monetary policy, review actions on repo, reverse repo, CRR etc are initiated
+- Monetary policy is one of the most important economic events.
+During the monetary policy, review actions on a repo, reverse repo, CRR etc. are initiated.

 - Interest rates and inflation are related.
 Increasing interest rates curbs inflation and vice versa

-- IIP measures the industrial production activity.
-Increase in IIP cheers the markets and lower IIP disappoints the market
+- IIP measures industrial production activity.
+An increase in IIP cheers the markets, and a lower IIP disappoints the market.

-- PMI is a survey based business sentiment indicator.
-The PMI number oscillates around the 50 mark.
-Above 50 is good news to markets and PMI below 50 is not.
+- PMI is a survey-based business sentiment indicator.
+The PMI number oscillates around 50 marks.
+Above 50 is good news to markets, and PMI below 50 is not.